 You will find it easier to work with MainBoss Service if you install MainBoss itself on the computer where MainBoss Service will run.
+However, this isn't absolutely necessary.

 If you stop MainBoss Service, incoming messages will stop being processed.
 When you restart the service, it should begin processing the backlog of messages that built up while the service was off.
 The same principle applies if you shut down the computer where MainBoss Service is running.